 I can guarantee you if there is lego on the floor my feet will find it!
 I have a love-hate relationship with lego.

 If your house has to be a bit of a mess so you can get some time to sleep or rest, so be it.

 You can always clean up later when the time is better suited.

 To be fair the only people that are likely to judge you will be those that don’t have any experience with children.

-This is even more so true in those first few days at home with a newborn baby.
+Having a messy house is even more true in those first few days at home with a newborn baby.